 Tagging budget items in the Title IV-A budget is mandatory.
-If some funds are not allocated and tagged with at least one of the required priority areas, a validation error will occur.
+If some funds are not allocated and tagged with one of the required priority areas, a validation error will occur.
+Each budget entry is allowed only one tag.
+If you have a budget item that splits the cost across multiple tags you will need to create separate entry with appropriate tag and amount.
 Tagging items also allows the district to 1) filter budget items by specific tags, 2) evaluate areas in which they are spending, or not spending, their Title IV-A funds, and 3) align their budgets with the Title IV-A program details page.